 The orthopaedic curriculum at Rush features a yearlong intern skills curriculum, dedicated surgical training, and over 150 interactive conferences that all residents attend annually.
 Rush is home to world class orthopaedic surgeons that are leaders within their respective fields.
 Other surgeons travel great distances to hear many of them speak, whereas the residency has the benefit of frequent educational experiences with these same leaders.

-Lectures are given and moderated by faculty each Monday evening on a wide range of core orthopaedic topics.
-The curriculum features 100 topics that rotate on an annual basis.
+Lectures are given and moderated by faculty each Monday evening (5:45 to 7:30pm) on a wide range of core orthopaedic topics.
+The curriculum features 100 topics that rotate on a bi-annual basis.

 Morbidity and Mortality

-Faculty in each subspecialty host several conferences each week for residents.
-Conferences range from interactive lectures to case based discussions and journal clubs.
+Faculty in each subspecialty host dedicated conferences each week for residents.
+Conferences range from interactive lectures to case-based discussions and journal clubs.

 Each month a faculty member hosts the residents to discuss and critically appraise recent literature from leading orthopaedic journals such as the The Journal of Bone & Joint Surgery as well as major subspecialty journals.

-Residents gather each morning to discuss and learn from the call cases that came in the day prior.
+Residents gather each morning to discuss, sign out and learn from the call cases that came in the overnight and the day prior.

 Pediatric Orthopaedic Surgery Conference